Dr. Mehta's Hospital: History

-The hospital was first opened in 1933 by Dr. Anantrai Jayantilal Mehta, also known as A.J.
-Mehta, as a small clinic and nursing home.

-In 1955, the facility relocated to Chetpet, evolving into a multi-specialty surgical and birthing unit with one delivery room and two convalescence rooms.
-Dr. Mehta’s Hospital’s Private Limited was officially incorporated on 4 October 1994.
-Today, Sameer Mehta serves as Chairman, Dr. Pranav Mehta as Director, and Mr. Dilip Mehta as Emeritus Chairman.
+Dr. Mehta's Hospitals was established in 1933 by Anantrai Jayantilal Mehta, also known as A.J.
+Mehta, as a clinic and nursing home.
+In 1955, it relocated to Chetpet, where it expanded into a maternity and surgical hospital with one delivery room and two convalescence rooms.
+The hospital celebrated its 80th anniversary marking eight decades of healthcare service in 2013.
+As of 2026, Sameer Mehta serves as the Chairperson, Pranav Mehta as Director, and Dilip Mehta as Emeritus Chairperson.

 Expansion

-In 2014, the hospital announced plans for a new multi-acre campus near Thiruverkadu.
+Beginning in 2007, under the leadership of Sameer Mehta, the hospital underwent a phase of major expansion and modernisation, broadening its clinical services and infrastructure into a tertiary-care multispecialty healthcare institution.
+In 2014, the hospital announced plans for a new multi-acre campus near Thiruverkadu, in Velappanchavadi.

 Four years later, in 2018, the Velappanchavadi campus (also known as the Global Campus) was inaugurated on 5.5 acres, with 220 operational beds, and the intention of scaling up to 1,000 beds.
-According to their website, the campus includes emergency care, cardiology, pediatrics, obstetrics and gynecology, and a neonatal intensive care unit.
+The centres of excellence in this campus includes specialities such as Cardiology, Obstetrics & Gynecology, Pediatrics, Neonatal Intensive Care (NICU), and Emergency Medicine.

+In 2024, the hospital established a Cardiology Centre of Excellence at its Global Campus, equipped with a cardiac catheterisation laboratory and advanced critical care facilities.

 Education

-The hospital is an NBE accredited teaching institution with more than 100 full-time resident trainees and over 250 alumni.
-It offers undergraduate, postgraduate, post-doctoral fellowship, and HSSC certification programs.

-Research

-The hospitals have published over 80 indexed papers, both national and international, between 2020 and 2024.
-Subjects include neonatology, pediatric nephrology, and obstetrics.
+The hospital is an NBEMS-accredited teaching institution offering postgraduate residency programmes, super-specialty training programs, university-affiliated post-doctoral fellowships, society-certified fellowship courses and Continuing Medical Education (CME) programmes for healthcare professionals.